Yakisugi Finish Options

 Considerations

-- Every project will weather differently due to unique microclimates.
+- Each project will weather differently in response to its unique microclimate

-- Can be stained or coated on site.
+- Yakisugi siding can also be stained or coated on site

 Tung Oil